apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Usage & Operations 😊

-Endpoints, access info and other useful information is available in Project *automagic* in ConfigMap named *usage* in *usage.md* file after installation.
+Endpoints, access info and other useful information is available in Project *apollo-one-shot* in ConfigMap named *usage* in *usage.md* file after installation.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.

 Specifically, if you haven't provided your own Global CA, review the section *Global CA* in this md file.